-Every so often, factories conduct quality inspections.
+Every so often, factories conduct quality inspections to detect manufacturing defects during different stages of supply chain.
 This is to ensure that their products follow evaluation sequences that guarantee impeccable quality for their customers.
 Sequel to a product failing these inspections, the factory will normally take measures – preventive, corrective, and failure – to ensure that the quality is upheld and maintained.
-In this article, we examine how factories can strategize off the 1-10-100 rule and benefit from prioritizing earlier inspections in the supply chain.
-We also look at how a Connected Worker platform can aid them in this task.
+In this article, we examine how factories can strategize off the 1-10-100 rule and benefit from prioritizing early detections of defects in the supply chain.
+This helps keep the appraisal costs in check.
+We also look at how a Connected Worker platform is the ideal solution to help implement this task.

 The manufacturing conundrum: Appraisal Costs vs Profit